Azure/webapps-deploy/README.md

 The above example uses user-level credentials i.e., Azure Service Principal for deployment.

 ## Prerequisites:
   * You should have installed Azure cli on your local machine to run the command or use the cloudshell in the Azure portal.
 To install       Azure cli, follow [Install Azure Cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-To use       cloudshell, follow(https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
+To use       cloudshell, follow [CloudShell Quickstart](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).

 Follow the steps to configure the secret: